Cambridge Life Drawing with Derek Batty

 T

-ake the Citi 1 (every 10 minutes) from Cambridge rail station via the city centre (St Andrews Street or Bridge Street opposite Cafe Rouge) towards Arbury.
+ake the number 1 (every 10 minutes) from Cambridge rail station ( stop 7) via the city centre (St Andrews Street stop S1) towards Arbury.
 For simplicity, stay on the bus until Armitage Way - the stop after CRC.
 Then walk 5 minutes along Kings Hedges Road.
-The bus takes 40 minutes from the rail station and is rather tedious.
+This bus takes 40 minutes from the rail station and is rather tedious.
 My map

 Guided Busway information here Select Route B, alighting at Orchard Park West